-You can use your super to buy an investment property that can be leased to a unrelated party.
-You cannot use your super to buy a house for you or any of your relatives to live in however.
-Doing so would be a serious breach of the superannuation regulations.
+You can use your super to buy an investment property that can be leased to an unrelated party.
+You cannot use your super to buy a house for you or any of your relatives to live in.
+Doing so would be a severe breach of the superannuation regulations.

 Same approach for holiday rentals.
-If an SMSF purchases an holiday house, it must always be leased to unrelated tenants.
+If an SMSF purchases a holiday house, it must always be leased to unrelated tenants.

 Buying a farm through SMSF

 Can I use my super to buy a farm property?